 Repetitive pronation, pronator teres spasm, trauma, muscle hypertrophy, anatomical variations.

-PRP, Platelet lysate, Stromal Vascular Fraction (SVF), Nerve hydrodissection, Trigger point or Botox injections.
+Nerve hydrodissection, PRP, Stromal Vascular Fraction (SVF), trigger points or botox injections.

 Radial tunnel syndrome is a nerve compression condition affecting the radial nerve as it passes through the forearm.
 It can cause discomfort, weakness, and pain, particularly along the outer forearm and wrist, impacting daily activities and hand function.

-Repetitive forearm use, overuse, trauma, prolonged gripping; muscle ghtness/inflammation; structural factors.
+Repetitive forearm use, overuse, trauma, prolonged gripping; muscle stiffness/inflammation; structural factors.

 Repetitive wrist flexion or gripping, overuse, muscle strain, repetitive stress.